On 1 January 2021, the new Skilled Worker Visa will replace the current Tier 2 Skilled Worker migration route.

 The baseline minimum salary is £25,600 or the going rate for the specific job, whichever is the higher.
-This minimum salary is lower than the one under Tier 2 Skilled Worker.
+This minimum salary is lower than the one under Tier 2.

 Persons 26 years and younger, jobs on the Shortage Occupation List and PhD degrees in STEM subjects (relevant to the job), will be eligible at lower minimum salaries.

 There is an annual cap on Tier 2 Skilled Worker visa route.
 The Home Office allocates the certificates of sponsorship monthly.
-Luckily, the annual cap will be abolished.
+Luckily, the annual cap will soon be something of the past.
 A visa will thus no longer be turned down because the annual or monthly cap has been reached.

 Jobs that are not on the Shortage Occupation List will no longer require a Resident Labour Market Test.
 Unfortunately, the Home Office has, however, indicated that it might still include some advertising requirement.
 Breytenbachs are still awaiting the final rules in this regard.

-What stays the same under the new Skilled Worker Visa?
+What stays the same under the new visa route?

-Fortunately, the Skilled Worker visa route will maintain all of the benefits of the old Tier 2 route.
+Fortunately, the new visa route will maintain all of the benefits of the old Tier 2 route.